You’ve read the articles and watched the videos, and know that having an electric pressure cooker is a great way to save time in the kitchen.

 Is portability for you?

-Using your instant pot won’t heat the house up nearly as much as turning on your stove or oven to cook your recipe the classic way.
+Using your Instant Pot won’t heat the house up nearly as much as turning on your stove or oven to cook your recipe the classic way.

 However, some people like to take theirs outside onto the porch on the hottest summer days, to cook a great meal without heating the house up at all.